Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Layr is one such company that offers a free ecommerce insurance ebook to help you navigate the insurance needs of your business.

-Most insurers will suggest general coverage first called a Business Owner's Policy or BOP.
+Most insurers will recommend general coverage first, known as a Business Owner's Policy (BOP).

 This level of insurance usually includes three types of insurance, although different companies will name them differently: